imteekay/web-performance-research/draft/a-unified-theory-of-web-performance.md

     - Web Worker can’t manipulate the DOM (doesn't have acces to the dom, document, window, parent)
     - can use three different workers: shared workers, service workers, and dedicated workers
     - can be used to prefetch data and improve data loading time
+- Downloading and executing JS:
+  - JavaScript may not be executed as soon as downloading finishes.
+Notice the small gap in your example.
+With defer it might be delayed much longer.
+Even with async the main thread might be busy and might take a bit to get to that script.
+  - CPU time is only when JS is running.
+But if it has an async call (e.g. a fetch call) then the total end to end execution time could be larger than “CPU time”.

 ### Core Web Vitals